23navi/openLUMA/README.md

 > **Recommended model:** **Gemini 3 Flash** — best balance of quality and speed.
 For highest quality (at slower speed), try **Gemini 3.1 Pro**.
 >
-> If you want OpenMAIC server APIs to use Gemini by default, also set `DEFAULT_MODEL=google:gemini-3-flash-preview`.
+> If you want openLUMA server APIs to use Gemini by default, also set `DEFAULT_MODEL=google:gemini-3-flash-preview`.
 >
 > If you want to use MiniMax as the default server model, set `DEFAULT_MODEL=minimax:MiniMax-M2.7-highspeed`.